Neerajjr11/Leetcode/README.md

 # Leetcode
-Collection of LeetCode questions which I have solved
+Collection of LeetCode and GFG questions which I have solved